Truthful Mechanisms with Implicit Payment Computation: Introduction

-Our main result also has implications for offline mechanism design.
-Nisan and Ronen, in their seminal paper on algorithmic mechanism design~\cite{NR01}, cite the apparent $n$-fold computational overhead of computing VCG payments and pose the open question of whether payments can be computed faster than solving $n$ versions of the original problem, e.g.~for VCG path auctions.
-Our result shows that the answer is affirmative, if one adopts the truthful-in-expectation solution concept and tolerates a mechanism that outputs an outcome whose welfare is a $(1+\epsilon)$-approximation to that of the VCG allocation, for arbitrarily small $\epsilon>0$.
-Babaioff et al.~\cite{BBNS08} present a social choice function $f$ in an $n$-player single-parameter domain such that the deterministic communication complexity required for truthfully implementing $f$ exceeds that required for evaluating $f$ by a factor of $n$.
+\xhdr{Offline mechanisms.} Our main result also has implications for offline mechanism design.
+Nisan and Ronen, in their seminal paper~\cite{NR01} which started the field of algorithmic mechanism design, cite the apparent $n$-fold computational overhead of computing VCG payments and pose the open question of whether payments can be computed faster than solving $n$ versions of the original problem, e.g.~for VCG path auctions.
+Our result shows that the answer is affirmative, if one adopts the truthful-in-expectation solution concept and tolerates a mechanism that outputs an outcome whose welfare is a $(1+\epsilon)$-approximation to that of the VCG allocation, for arbitrarily small $\epsilon>0$. \citeN{BabaioffBS13} present a social choice function $f$ in an $n$-player single-parameter domain such that the deterministic communication complexity required for truthfully implementing $f$ exceeds that required for evaluating $f$ by a factor of $n$.
 Our result shows that no such lower bound holds when one considers randomized mechanisms, again allowing for a small amount of random error in the allocation.

-\xhdr{Map of the paper.} On a high-level, this paper makes three contributions.
-Our main result is the general reduction, as described above (Section~\ref{sec:generic}).
-Then we have the two applications to off-line mechanism design (Section~\ref{sec:apps}).
-Finally, we consider multi-armed bandit (MAB) mechanism design (Section~\ref{sec:MAB}).
-Here the main issue is designing monotone MAB allocations, which has not been studied in the rich literature on MAB problems.
-We make several contributions in that direction, including a general theorem stating that a number of existing MAB algorithms give rise to monotone MAB allocations (Section~\ref{sec:MAB-monotonicity}), and a new ex-post monotone algorithm for the stochastic setting (Section~\ref{sec:MAB-stochastic}).
-As a by-product, we obtain an unconditional separation between the power of ex-post truthful-in-expectation and universally ex-post truthful mechanisms (Section~\ref{sec:separation}).
-Presenting our results requires a significant amount of background material on algorithmic mechanisms design (Section~\ref{sec:prelims}) and multi-armed bandits (Section~\ref{sec:MAB-prelims}).
+\xhdr{Extension to multi-parameter mechanisms.} We extend our generic transformation from single-parameter to multi-parameter mechanisms.
+It is known that a multi-parameter allocation rule is truthfully implementable if and only if it satisfies a property called ``cycle-monotonicity''.
+(This is a rather strong property which specializes to monotonicity in the single-parameter case.)
+Similar to the single-parameter case, we present a general procedure to take any cycle-monotone allocation rule $\mA$ and transform it into a randomized mechanism that is truthful-in-expectation, implements the same outcome as $\mA$ with probability arbitrarily close to $1$, and requires evaluating that allocation rule only once.
+The technical contribution here is that we find a reduction from the multi-parameter setting to the single-parameter case.

-\OMIT{Due to the space constraints, most of the proofs have been replaced by proof sketches.}
+While much more general that our single-parameter transformation, this result may be more difficult to apply.
+This is because cycle-monotonicity is known to be a very restrictive property.
+However, the follow-up work already provides two applications, see Section~\ref{sec:followup} for details.